 In May 2015, Ms. Bayless resigned as our Chief Financial Officer.
 Effective June 5, 2015, Ms. Bayless resigned as Senior Vice President and Treasurer of our company and no longer remained as an employee of the company.
 The company and Ms. Bayless entered into a Separation Agreement and Release dated June 5, 2015, whereby the company would provide Ms. Bayless with six months of base salary, a guaranteed time-based pro rata portion of her fiscal 2015 bonus, six months of COBRA continuation coverage for Ms. Bayless and her dependents under the company's health insurance benefit plan, and an extension of the post-separation exercise period from three months to six months for Ms. Bayless' vested options.
 The total value of Ms. Bayless' separation payments was approximately \$253,624.
-All consideration to be paid under the Separation Agreement and Release was paid to Ms. Bayless' separation agreement also includes confidentiality, non-disparagement and non-solicitation covenants on the part of Ms. Bayless and a release of claims against our company.
+All consideration to be paid under the Separation Agreement and Release was paid to Ms. Bayless within five days of her termination date.
+Ms. Bayless' separation agreement also includes confidentiality, non-disparagement and non-solicitation covenants on the part of Ms. Bayless and a release of claims against our company.